jfox13-nd/San-Jose-DOT-Crash-Analysis-Tools/README.md

 * raw_crash.csv

 ##### Outputs:
+* street_data.json
-* street_data.json: for each street segment gives all statistics and crashes
+    * For each street segment gives all statistics and crashes
+* street_to_crash.csv
-* street_to_crash.csv: csv file for matching street segments to crashes
+    * CSV file for matching street segments to crashes
+* street_data.csv
-* street_data.csv: basic stats for each street segment
+    * Basic stats for each street segment

 #### [connected_road_data.py](https://github.com/jfox13-nd/San-Jose-DOT-Crash-Analysis-Tools/blob/production/connected_road_data.py)
 This will create multiple files to represent data about crashes on each road.
 It must be run after analytics.py.